warbe-maker/warbe-maker.github.io/_posts/2020-11-17-Common-VBA-Error-Handler.markdown

 ![](../Assets/ExecutionTraceDetailed.png)
 ![](/Assets/ExecutionTraceDetailed.png)<br>

-### The Seconds Precision Property
-still to be completed

 ## Contribution, development, test, maintenance
 The dedicated _Common Component Workbook_ **ErH.xlsm** is used for development, test, and maintenance.
 This Workbook is kept in a dedicated folder which is the local equivalent (in github terminology the clone of the public [GitHub repo Common-VBA-Errror-Handler](https://github.com/warbe-maker/Common-VBA-Error-Handler).
 The module **_mTest_** contains all obligatory test procedures when the code is modified, the module **_mDemo_** all procedures for the images in this post.
 The modules **_mErH_** and **_fMsg_** are downloaded from this source.
 Thus, it is wise not to make any changes without specifying a branch which is merged to the master once a code change has finished and successfully tested.